earthgecko/skyline/docs/_build/html/_sources/installation.txt

   the virtualenv pip, this can take a long time, the pandas install takes quite a while.

+.. warning:: When working with virtualenv Python versions you must always remember to use the activate and deactivate commands to ensure you are using the correct version of Python.
+Although running a virtualenv does not affect the system Python, not using activate can result in the user making errors that MAY affect the system Python and packages.
+For example, a user does not use activate and just uses pip not bin/pip2.7 and pip installs some packages.
+  User error can result in the system Python being affected.
+Get in to the habit of always using explicit bin/pip2.7 and bin/python2.7 commands to ensure that it is harder for you to err.

 .. code-block:: bash

     PYTHON_MAJOR_VERSION="2.7"